'Irresponsible' To Conflate Chinese, Russian Influence Schemes, Democrats Charge

 In another example, Russian influence-mongers staged a real rally for which they solicited people on opposite sides to turn out at the same time and try to create a conflict.

-DHS Secretary Kirstjen Nielsen says that although Russian influence operations have continued since 2016, they have not risen to nearly the same intensity in targeting this year's midterm elections.
+DHS Secretary Kirstjen Nielsen has said that although Russian influence operations have continued since 2016, they have not risen to nearly the same intensity in targeting the midterm elections in less than a month.